-A. The state purchasing agent or [a central purchasing office] the public accountability board, after consultation with the using agency, may suspend a person from consideration for award of contracts if the state purchasing agent or [central purchasing office] the public accountability board, after reasonable investigation, finds that a person has engaged in conduct that constitutes cause for debarment pursuant to Section 13-1-178 NMSA 1978.
+A. The [state purchasing agent or a central purchasing office] public accountability board, after consultation with the using agency, may suspend a person from consideration for award of contracts if the [state purchasing agent or central purchasing office] public accountability board, after reasonable investigation, finds that a person has engaged in conduct that constitutes cause for debarment pursuant to Section 13-1-178 NMSA 1978.

-- B. The term of a suspension pursuant to this section shall not exceed three months; however, if a person, including a bidder, offeror or contractor, has been charged with a criminal offense that would be a cause for debarment pursuant to Section 13-1-178 NMSA 1978, the suspension shall remain in effect until the criminal charge is resolved and the person is debarred or the reason for suspension no longer exists. - C. The state purchasing agent or [a central purchasing office] the public accountability board, after reasonable notice to the person involved, shall have authority to recommend to the governing authority of a state agency or a local public body the debarment of a person for cause from consideration for award of contracts, other than contracts for professional services.
+B. The term of a suspension pursuant to this section shall not exceed three months; however, if a person, including a bidder, offeror or contractor, has been charged with a criminal offense that would be a cause for debarment pursuant to Section 13-1-178 NMSA 1978, the suspension shall remain in effect until the criminal charge is resolved and the person is debarred or the reason for suspension no longer exists.

+- purchasing office] public accountability board, after reasonable notice to the person involved, shall have authority to [recommend to the governing authority of a state agency or a local public body the debarment of] debar a person for cause from consideration for award of contracts, other than contracts for professional services.
 The debarment shall not be for a period of more than three years.
-The authority to debar shall be exercised by the governing authority of a state agency or a local public body in accordance with rules that shall provide for reasonable notice and a fair hearing prior to debarment. - D. As used in this section, the terms "person", "bidder", "offeror" and "contractor" include principals, officers, directors, owners, partners and managers of the person, bidder, offeror or contractor."

-SECTION 39.
-Section 13-1-178 NMSA 1978 (being Laws 1984, Chapter 65, Section 151, as amended) is amended to read: .204365.5

-"13-1-178.
-CAUSES FOR DEBARMENT OR SUSPENSIONTIME LIMIT
+The authority to debar shall be exercised by the [governing authority of a state agency or a local public body] public accountability board in accordance with rules that shall provide for reasonable notice and a fair hearing prior to debarment. - D. As used in this section, the terms "person", "bidder", "offeror" and "contractor" include principals, officers, directors, owners, partners and managers of the person, bidder, offeror or contractor." - SECTION 43.
+Section 13-1-178 NMSA 1978 (being Laws 1984, Chapter 65, Section 151, as amended) is amended to read: - "13-1-178.
+CAUSES FOR DEBARMENT OR SUSPENSION--TIME LIMIT.-- - A. The causes for debarment or suspension occurring .206074.2 within three years of the date final action on a procurement is taken include but are not limited to the following:

-- A. The causes for debarment or suspension occurring within three years of the date final action on a procurement is taken include but are not limited to the following: - (1) criminal conviction of a bidder, offeror or contractor for commission of a criminal offense related to obtaining unlawfully or attempting to obtain a public or private contract or subcontract, or related to the unlawful performance of such contract or subcontract; - (2) civil judgment against a bidder, offeror or contractor for a civil violation related to obtaining unlawfully or attempting to obtain a public or private contract or subcontract, or related to the unlawful performance of such contract or subcontract; - (3) conviction of a bidder, offeror or contractor under state or federal statutes related to embezzlement, theft, forgery, bribery, fraud, falsification or destruction of records, making false statements or receiving stolen property or for violation of federal or state tax laws; - (4) conviction of a bidder, offeror or contractor under state or federal antitrust statutes relating to the submission of offers; - (5) criminal conviction against a bidder,offeror or contractor for any other offense related to honesty,.204365.5 integrity or business ethics;
+- (1) criminal conviction of a bidder, offeror or contractor for commission of a criminal offense related to obtaining unlawfully or attempting to obtain a public or private contract or subcontract, or related to the unlawful performance of such contract or subcontract; - (2) civil judgment against a bidder, offeror or contractor for a civil violation related to obtaining unlawfully or attempting to obtain a public or private contract or subcontract, or related to the unlawful performance of such contract or subcontract; - (3) conviction of a bidder, offeror or contractor under state or federal statutes related to embezzlement, theft, forgery, bribery, fraud, falsification or destruction of records, making false statements or receiving stolen property or for violation of federal or state tax laws; - (4) conviction of a bidder, offeror or contractor under state or federal antitrust statutes relating to the submission of offers; - (5) criminal conviction against a bidder, offeror or contractor for any other offense related to honesty, integrity or business ethics; - (6) civil judgment against a bidder, offeror or contractor for a civil violation related to honesty,